 NHL Open Ice.

-Did you ever deal with people who tried the 'Wesley Snipes' defense?Well, buying a game and being given a walkthrough document are not the same thing.
+Does your boss ever have you lie on his behalf?Well, buying a game and being given a walkthrough document are not the same thing.
 Most of the time, the publisher would supply me with a copy of the game -- sometimes final retail boxed copies, but because I spent so much time on print magazines, it was more often pre-release 100% or "near 100%" versions of the game that would run on special development hardware (or in the case of the older cartridge-based games, an EPROM, which was a naked circuit board with interchangable chips).
 These pre-release versions were necessary in the days of print if you wanted to have the review appear in the magazine around the same time that it became available in stores, since print magazines had, on average, a six-week "lead time" between the time they'd need the game and the time the issues would appear in mailboxes.
 Pre-release games always had to be returned or, once we got into CD-ROM based games, destroyed after we were done reviewing them -- the choice was up to the game company as to whether they wanted it back or they trusted us to shatter the disc.
 A build that could not be accounted for when it was asked to be returned was (and still is!) a serious offense.
 On occasion I would receive retail games for review and then I'd be asked to return them or even pass them on to another reviewer who was next in line -- Working Designs requested that with a few of their Sega CD games.
 Often when the game was done, your media outlet would get a copy of the final game for their permanent reference library, and if the PR team had any to spare, they might send one or two extra copies for the editors to keep for themselves.
 But the first copy, if one was sent, always went to the archive, to be used for future research, sequel comparison, cheat code testing, strategy guide work, or whatever else you might need it for down the road.
 I have bought plenty of games that I reviewed simply because I wanted a personal copy; freebies were nice, but not something to be expected.
 Almost always, a review game came with a fact sheet, and sometimes those games came with a walkthrough document, which would actually offer instructions on exactly how to get through the first two or three levels.
 These were really for people who were not specialist reviewers in games -- they were really for the newspaper entertainment reporter whose natural field was movie or music reviews, but who had to cover games as part of their assignments, even if it wasn't really their area of expertise.
 For most enthusiast publications, a walkthrough wasn't needed, but the fact sheet made sure we got the spelling of the development studio's name right, the number of players in multiplayer, things like that.
 Every reviewer has a different process for reviewing a game; mine was to start playing and take notes as I played through.
 Most of the time, my first instincts were correct, so the phrases and descriptions that came to mind while the game was fresh usually wound up making it into the final review.
 As I played through the rest of the game, I was constantly taking more notes and refining my comments with specific examples.
 I set up my desk so my game machine and writing computer were at 90-degree or 180-degree angles, so I could easily swivel my chair, type out a phrase or sentence in full, then unpause the game and keep going.
 It's still the way I like to do it today.
 Then the actual writing is a series of self-edits, as you make a cohesive argument or take a position, then refine it and reduce the word count, making it more efficient with each edit.
 That part just takes practice.

 Of course!
 This is not a trail I blazed.
 Some of the earliest game journalists were Arnie Katz, Bill Kunkel, and Joyce Worley; they proved that intelligent analysis and criticism could be formed back in the early 80s.
 The magazine they worked on, Electronic Games, was my constant companion and led the way.
 Some more info on them: http://www.vghmuseum.org/collections/the-katz-kunkel-worley-journalistic-archive/